What is CBG?

 You may have heard of serotonin, an important neurotransmitter that plays a role in regulating functions such as mood, happiness, sleep, and hunger.
 Serotonin is particularly well known for the role it plays in conditions like depression and the group of SSRI (selective serotonin reuptake inhibitor) medications that influence it.
 One of many receptors serotonin binds to is 5-HT1a, with which many endocannabinoids and phytocannabinoids like CBD and CBG also interact.

 CBG is a potent antagonist (blocker) of 5-HT1a, which means it could easily alter the effects of other psychiatric medications.
-However, the way CBG influences serotonin hasn’t been properly studied.
+However, the way CBG effects serotonin hasn’t been properly studied.
 Some researchers fear the potential dangerous consequences of high-CBG products being available to the public before its drug interactions and effects are better understood.

 How CBG works on cannabinoid receptors